Iyanumanuel/data-pipeline-python-docker/README.md

-# data-pipeline-python-docker
+# data-pipeline-v2
-Data pipeline ingestion with python and docker
+The pipeline moving data from production databases to the analytics databases